-1) Which drivers are at risk from high risk behaviours?
+1 – Identify the drivers most at risk from high risk behaviours

-2) What specific driver behaviours are causing the risk for drivers?
+2 – Understand the specific behaviours causing the risk for drivers

 The benefit of focusing on specific risk factors is that instead of implementing a ‘one size fits all’ approach to training interventions, you can focus on the specific behaviours that put each individual driver at risk.
 For example, adapting the content of training interventions to reflect differences between say, drivers that are high risk due to low levels of confidence and those who are prone to aggressive behaviours under stress, will result in a more effective training intervention.